puneetkg/puneetkg.github.io/_posts/2022-01-12-stop_comparing.md

 The Whole `Sharmaji ka beta` scenario is so engrained in us since childhood our default is to compare ourselves with whoever is in front of us.

 Let's not delve deeper into this else i will not be able to post this, since this post will never end.
-Okay so we all know we shouldn't compare.
+Okay, so we all know we shouldn't compare.
 To not do that.. try these suggestions out.

 1. Understand, where did they start?